propublica/ilcampaigncash/README.md

 This loader mimics the [Illinois Sunshine](https://illinoissunshine.org/) extract-transform-load process.

 It uses the efficient Postgres `COPY` command to load the raw data into a Postgres schema called `raw`.
-The raw tables are then transformed via materialized views into a `public` schema which substantially matches the Illinois Sunshine data model.
+The raw tables are then cleaned and copied as materialized views into a `public` schema which substantially matches the Illinois Sunshine data model.

 The loader does NOT handle updates, though it could be adapted to.
 However, this is not recommended.
 Inserts are faster than updates and somewhat easier to parallelize, and static builds are cheaper and more reliable than dynamic sites.
 The data itself is only updated daily at the time of writing.